← Back to blog

 Three anime-style characters, shonen, elegant, and chibi, drawing on digital tablets displaying AI-generated anime artwork in a creative studio.

 Anime-style AI art has exploded past generic "cartoon filter" territory.
 The best tools now understand shading conventions, eye and hair rendering, panel composition, and the dozens of sub-styles anime fans actually distinguish between — shonen, shojo, chibi, cel-shaded, Ghibli-inspired, and more.
-This guide ranks the ten platforms worth using in 2026, breaks down how to prompt for specific anime styles, and answers the questions people actually ask before picking a tool.
+This guide ranks the ten platforms worth using in 2026, rounds up a few more tools worth knowing about, breaks down how to prompt for specific anime styles, and answers the questions people actually ask before picking a tool.

 How We Ranked These